Mess for Less

 Handprint Turkey Place Card

-Published: Nov 2, 2016 · Modified: Jun 21, 2022 by Vicky · This post contains affiliate links.
+Modified: Jun 21, 2022 · Published: Nov 2, 2016 by Vicky · This post may contain affiliate links · 8 Comments

-Jump to Craft Print Instructions
+Jump to Craft Jump to Video

-This is a sponsored post written by me on behalf of Huggies®.
-As always, all opinions are my own.
 Do you remember tracing and coloring your hand as a kid to make a cute turkey?
 This Handprint Turkey Place Card craft is a spin-off on that idea.
 Rather than hand tracing and coloring, we are painting hands to make a turkey.
+This is a sponsored post written by me on behalf of Huggies®.
+As always, all opinions are my own.

 Jump to:

-• ⭐Why You'll Love This Craft
+• ⭐Why You'll Love This Hand Print Turkey Place Card

 • 📋Step By Step Instructions